tier2tickets/Knowledge-Base/content/integration/repairshopr.rst

 API Access Settings
 """"""""""""""""""""""""""""""""""""""""""""""""""
+- Assets - View Details : For scaning company asset data for automatically adding them to tickets
+- Assets - List/Search: For searching through company assets for automatically adding them to tickets
 - Customers List/Search: For gathering company data like street addresses from companies
 - Customers View Details: For gathering contact data like email addresses from contacts
 - Ticket Comments - New: For adding public notes to tickets